Lake Louise Parking: Everything You NEED to Know

 We’ve never had a problem parking at Lake Louise during the shoulder season or winter.
 Granted, the wintertime does involve winter driving conditions, and there is often ice or snow in the parking lot.
 The holidays around Christmas and the New Year can be a busy period, but it’s nothing like the summer months.

-Lake Louise parking congestion has been a big problem in the past.
-There is only one two-lane road leading up to Lake Louise, with a dead-end at Lake Louise itself.
-If there is no parking available, parking attendants will turn you around.
+If you attempt to drive to Lake Louise and there is no parking available, parking attendants will turn you around and send you pack to Lake Louise Village.
 There is nowhere to sit and wait for a spot to become available.
-By the end of this ordeal, you just wasted 30 minutes if you didn’t secure a parking spot.
+By the end of this ordeal, you just wasted 30 minutes or more if you didn’t secure a parking spot.

 Thankfully, Parks Canada has introduced a helpful shuttle to assist visitors in getting to Lake Louise and Moraine Lake.
 Shuttles can be boarded at the Lake Louise Park and Ride, located at the Lake Louise Ski Hill/Summer Gondola.
 We’ll discuss that in this article, but first, a few popular questions.